ByxkDev/Frostbite-3/README.md

 The game server uses a normal TCP listener.

-Unlike the redirector, the current game server listener does not use TLS.
+Unlike the redirector, the current server listener does not use TLS.

 Incoming connections are passed directly to the Blaze packet handler.